Sleeping better for children with autism

 Avoid Stimulating Activities

-Sleep patterns can disrupt falling asleep can be difficult for children with autism if they spend too much time watching screens before bed.
+Sleep patterns can disrupt falling asleep, which can be difficult for children with autism if they spend too much time watching screens before bed.

 Before going to bed, limit screen time to at least an hour.
-It means you should not be watching TV or using a computer, tablet, or phone.
+This means you should not watch TV or use a computer, tablet, or phone.

 Read calming books or listen to relaxing music instead of stress-inducing activities.